Joe Brodsky

 Joseph Brodsky (June 9, 1934 – May 25, 2006) was an American football coach.
 He won three Super Bowls with the Dallas Cowboys of the National Football League (NFL) and two national championships at the University of Miami.
 He played college football at the University of Florida.

-Early years
+Early life

 Brodsky attended Miami Jackson High School, where he practiced football, basketball and baseball.
 As a senior, he was a fullback in the first Miami Jackson team to defeat Miami High School in 27 years.

 He was a teammate of Lee Corso, who would become a college head coach and sportcaster.
-He graduated in 1965 and received All-state honors.
+He graduated in 1952 and received All-state honors.

 College career

 Brodsky accepted a football scholarship from the University of Florida, where he was a two-way player at fullback and linebacker.
 As a sophomore, he was the team's leading rusher with 82 carries for 378 yards (4.6-yard avg.).
 He also had 2 receptions for 11 yards, one touchdown and one kickoff return for 13 yards.
 He was a defensive line backup.

 As a junior, he was limited with injuries and only played in 7 games, registering 24 carries for 92 yards (3.6-yard avg.).

 As a senior, he didn't register any rushing stat, but he had 5 interceptions and set 3 individual school records for interceptions.
 In the season opener against Mississippi State University, he intercepted 3 passes and returned them for an NCAA record 162 yards.
 He set a school record with most yards returned from pass interceptions in a single-season (244 yards).
 He also practiced track and lettered four years in both sports.

 In 2002, he was inducted into the University of Florida Athletic Hall of Fame.